zer0master/pyyaml-flatten-lists-tag/README.md

 ## Installation
 *This will be verified Real Soon Now*...

 Install the module like any other, import it, and specify the `update_loader()` function for the optional `Loader` keyword in the `yaml.load()` call.
-Note that the implementation actually instantiates and augments `yaml.SafeLoader`, preserving the intent of the class.
+Since the implementation instantiates and augments `yaml.SafeLoader`, intent is preserved.
 ```
 from  flatten_lists   import  tag_fx